Clarence Dart

-Clarence W. Dart, Sr. (6 December 1920 – 17 February 2012)WIA was a World War II fighter pilot and member of the Tuskegee Airmen.
+Clarence W. Dart, Sr. (6 December 1920 – 17 February 2012)WIA was an American World War II fighter pilot and member of the Tuskegee Airmen.
 During World War II.
 Dart was shot down twice earning two purple hearts.
 He was the recipient of the Distinguished Flying Cross award.

 Career

 He flew a total of 95 missions, and was shot down twice, earning two Purple Hearts.
 Dart died 17 February 2012 in Saratoga Springs, New York.

 Clarence was Emeritus on The Salvation Army Saratoga Springs, New York Advisory Board in which he has served since November 11, 1963.